SEO Terms You Need To Know – a quick introduction

 Taking an original piece of content and re-writing it to create numerous ‘unique’ versions so they can be published on other sites.
 Normally considered Black hat SEO because most spun content is produced through automated methods and is considered poor for human readability.

 Nope, I’m not even going to try and explain these here.
-Best you head over to this article on their SEO value.
+Best you head over to this article on their SEO value by the esteemed Neil Patel.

 Crawler / bot / spider